msisler99/circleci-test/test.md

 Mapping of network ACLs manage access to the Subnets that are associated with the ACL.
 Name – Indicates which VPC this ACL is associated with.
 ### Examples’
+- DevPublicACL
+- DevPrivateACL
-DevPublicACL, DevPrivateACL, DevDataACL
+- DevDataACL
 ## Subnets
 Subnet names reflect the Functionality and the availability zone (AZ) of the subnet and control inbound and outbound port types.
 Subnet Functionality = Public and Private
-## Availability Zones – us-gov-west-2a, us-gov-west-2b
+## Availability Zones
+- us-gov-west-2a
+- us-gov-west-2b
 Subnets should indicate the VPC they are associated with.
 Examples;
+- DevPublicAZA
+- DevPublicAZB
+- DevPrivateAZ
-DevPublicAZA, DevPublicAZB, DevPrivateAZA, DevDataAZA….
+- DevDataAZA….

 ## VPC Route Tables
 VPC Route Tables control access from specific IP addresses or IP address ranges at the VPC level.